-There was a Young Lady of Dorking, who bought a large bonnet for walking; But its colour and size, so bedazzled her eyes, That she very soon went back to Dorking.
+ng Lady of Dorking, who bought a large bonnet for walking; ut its colour and size, so bedazzled her eyes,

+That she very soon went back to Dorking.
+There was a Young Lady of Dorking, But its colour and size,

-There was an Old Man who supposed, that the street door was partially closed; But some very large rats, atc his coats and his hats, While that futile old gentleman dozed.
+There was an Old Man who supposed, that the street door was partially closed; But some very large rats, ate his coats and his hats, While that futile old gentleman dozed.

-There was an Old Man of the West, who wore a pale plum coloured vest; When they said, "Does it fit?" he replied, "Not a bit!"
+There was an Old Man of the West, who wore a pale plum-coloured vest; When they said, "Does it fit?" he replied, "Not a bit!"